guardian/security-hq/hq/markdown/run-command.md

 This list does not include arbitrary tags.
 If you wish to find the list of instances with specific tags, do that first using the `ec2 describe-instances` command, then execute the command against the resulting set of instance ids:

 ```
 aws --region $region --profile $profile ec2 describe-instances
 ```

-### Commands
+## Commands

+The AWS documentation has [a larger tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/tutorial_run_command.html) on using Run Command.
+However, exporting a `region`, `profile`, `command` and then using the following convenience functions will cover most purposes.

 ### Convenience functions

-The AWS documentation has [a tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/tutorial_run_command.html) on using Run Command

-To help with running commands, we should create the following functions:
+To help with running commands, we can create several functions, and save them as a shell script.

+An [example script](https://git.io/vNv6w) can be found in the Security HQ repository.
+Here are the functions it contains:

 ```
-#!/usr/bin/env bash
 function send_command {
 aws --region $region --profile $profile ssm send-command \
    --document-name "AWS-RunShellScript" \